-- This project will be of interest to groups seeking to more tightly constrain organofacies, and thus generation potential, in petroleum basins worldwide. - Sponsors will have exclusive, first-use rights to the tool. - It will also benefit those companies seeking to incorporate advanced ML/digitalization techniques into their exploration toolkit as a means of developing better predictive capability.
+- ≻ This project will be of interest to groups seeking to more tightly constrain organofacies and its distribution on the Atlantic margins. - \geq It will also benefit those companies seeking to develop better predictive capability using advanced ML/ digitalization techniques.

 Key Deliverables